 This is my blog expressing my journey to a healthier lifestyle.
 Like most people, I was raised on a standard “meat and potatoes” diet.
 My mom is Italian and my dad is a grill master, so eating meat was apart of my upbringing.
 I also ate a lot of processed foods throughout my life so it wasn’t very healthy.
 I never necessarily felt “unhealthy” but I never felt healthy either.
-My dear friend Karley explored veganism and it was something I never thought was doable.
-I gave her so much respect for choosing this lifestyle, but never thought it was for me.
-As a result of her decision, I explored this “clean eating” movement.
-This lead me to start teaching myself about corrupt factory farming and the disgusting food system the U.S. has brainwashed us into thinking is healthy.
-I needed to start schooling myself on the matter.
+As most Californians do, I explored this “clean eating” movement.
+This lead me to start teaching myself about the importance of whole foods and eating for both my health and the planet’s.

 The bottom line is: whole foods are the path to optimal health.
 Processed foods are more or less garbage, and you can’t always trust labels.
 The more minimalist the ingredients, the more holistic and nutritious it is for your body.
 I started out by only consuming organic, grass fed beef and free range chicken.
 On top of this, I increased my veggie intake big time.
 I’ve always love vegetables, but never truly valued how nourishing vegetables are and how good it makes me feel to eat them.
 Not only is it essential to eat produce, I’ve learned how important it is to eat seasonally.
 It’s so easy in the United States to eat anything because literally everything is available all year round.
 However, it hasn’t always been that way and it’s not that way in most parts of the world.
 It’s better for the environment and your local farmers to eat seasonally and by making these mindful decisions your enriching your life and making this planet a better place 🙂